January 15, 2026

 What Is a Corporate Minute Book?

 Think of it as the "birth certificate + medical history + operating manual" of your company — all in one place.
+It documents who owns the company, who runs it, and every major decision the corporation has made since it was incorporated.

 What Must Be in a Canadian Minute Book?